 Chase Sapphire Reserve has no transaction fee while traveling in other countries.
 Many other cards have fees when you make purchases outside of the United States.

-Here are the most important cons you should consider before applying to the Reserve card:
+Here are the most important cons you should consider before applying:

 If you are looking to use some of your reward points on merchandise, be aware that the conversion of points to reward for merchandise is low.
 The rewards should be used on travel.

 Visit the Chase Sapphire Reserve home page, and click on “Apply as a guest”.

 This takes you to a page where you can fill in your personal details.

 You hen choose your statement and communication delivery preference, whether you want it by mail or online.